Sergio Ramos: Return to Sevilla

+Monterrey

+On 6 February 2025, Ramos was announced as a new player for Liga MX side Monterrey, after various days of speculation.
+Ramos chose to wear number 93 instead of his traditional number 4 to honor his 93rd-minute equaliser in the 2014 UEFA Champions League final.
+Ramos was handed the captain's armband on his debut for the club against Atlético San Luis.
+On 3 March, he scored his first goal for the club in a 4–2 victory over Santos Laguna.

+On 17 March 2025, he was sent off for the 30th time in his career (first with Monterrey) after receiving a straight red card for kicking UNAM's striker Guillermo Martínez from behind after failing to steal the ball.
+Later that year, on 18 June, he scored the opening goal in a 1–1 draw against Inter Milan during the 2025 FIFA Club World Cup, being also named Man of the Match.
+In doing so at the age of 39 years and 80 days old, he became the oldest player in history to score in the Club World Cup, breaking the previous record set by Javier Zanetti in the 2010 edition at the age of 37.

 International career

-Early international career and 2006 FIFA World Cup
+2002–2006: Youth level and early international career

 In 2004, Ramos became an instant hit for Spain's under-19, for whom he played six international matches.
 During the 2004 U19 Euro, Ramos was a key figure for Spain as he started in four out of five of their matches on the way to winning their second U19 European Championship, including scoring a decisive penalty in the Semi-final penalty-shoot out against Ukraine.
 On 26 March 2005, in a 3–0 friendly win over China in Salamanca, he first appeared for the senior side at only 18 years and 361 days of age, making him the youngest player to play for the national team in the last 55 years.
-He held this record until 1 March 2006, when it was broken by Cesc Fàbregas in a friendly match against Côte d'Ivoire.
+He held this record until 1 March 2006, when it was broken by Cesc Fàbregas in a friendly match against Ivory Coast.

 On 12 October 2005, Ramos scored his first two international goals in a 6–0 away thrashing of San Marino for the 2006 FIFA World Cup qualifiers.
 He was selected for the final stages in Germany and, after the international retirement of Real Madrid teammate Míchel Salgado, became the undisputed first-choice right-back.
 Despite wearing the number 4 jersey for Real Madrid, Ramos admitted he wears the number 15 for Spain in memory of his close friend and former Sevilla teammate Puerta, who died in August 2007 and made his Spain debut wearing No. 15.